Hard Edge: Characters

 Each character can be switched with another one almost anytime; if the characters are split into two teams, the player is able to explore two areas separately as well.
 It's notable that there are no new weapons to be picked up during the main game; instead those are obtained only as unlockables after the game's completion.

 Release

-The game was released in Japan on December 3, 1998 for the PlayStation game console.
+The game was released in Japan on December 3, 1998, for the PlayStation game console.
 In Japan, it was later re-released under the PlayStation the Best label in 2000, as well as the value 1500 label in 2001.
 The game was released emulated on the PlayStation Network as a PS one Classic in Japan on March 29, 2007.
+It later saw its first worldwide re-release for the PlayStation 5 and Nintendo Switch 2 on July 2, 2026 via the Console Archives series, courtesy of Hamster Corporation.

 Reception

 The game received mixed reviews according to the review aggregation website GameRankings.